-In the United States, and, increasingly, in other jurisdictions, reward schemes provide financial incentives for whistleblowers (and their lawyers) to speak up.
-These schemes have been very effective in encouraging legitimate public interest whistleblowing which leads to successful regulatory enforcement action, with rewards often paid as a percentage of the sum recovered in penalties etc. The US Securities and Exchange Commission's Whistleblower Program, for example, has led to enforcement action resulting in almost A\$10 billion in sanctions, with about A\$2 billion paid out to 328 whistleblowers, since the scheme was established a decade ago.
+In the United States, and, increasingly, in other Finally, in the United States, the False Claims Act and state jurisdictions, reward schemes provide financial incentives equivalents have been extremely successful in recovering for whistleblowers (and their lawyers) to speak up.
+These damages for fraud in taxpayer-funded programs. schemes have been very effective in encouraging legitimate These typically operate on a qui tam basis, whereby a public interest whistleblowing which leads to successful whistleblower who knows about fraud in government regulatory enforcement action, with rewards often paid contracting can commence proceedings on behalf of the as a percentage of the sum recovered in penalties etc. The government.
+After the claim is commenced, the government US Securities and Exchange Commission's Whistleblower has the opportunity to take-over the suit; if it elects not Program, for example, has led to enforcement action to, the whistleblower can continue to pursue the claim.
+In resulting in almost A\$10 billion in sanctions, with about either eventuality, if the government recovers by way of A\$2 billion paid out to 328 whistleblowers, since the judgment or settlement, the whistleblower is entitled to a percentage of the recovery (between 15-30%), and their scheme was established a decade ago. lawyers can recover fees and/or a percentage in turn.